ncaanext/NCAA06Next/Game-Patches/NEXT-Dynasty-Mod-v3/readme.txt

 3. Open the new Virtual Disc drive.
 Copy the entire contents into the NCAA06 folder created in Step 2.

-4. In the same directory as this readme file, go to the Auto Method folder, and open the ISO-PATCH folder.
+4. In the same directory as this readme file, go to the Auto Method folder, and open the Schedule Patch folder.

-5. Copy the contents (i.e. DATA and its sub-directories) into the "NCAA06" folder.
+5. Copy contents of the Schedule Patch folder (i.e. DATA folder and its files) into the "NCAA06" folder.
 This will override the existing Template.dat file.

 6. Now open ImgBurn.